MohamedMokhtar18/ElemenationBackOff/README.md

 of elimination revolves around the fact that if two threads push and pop sequentially, the state of the stack is not altered.
 Therefore they do not need the stack and can simply exchange values.
-When a thread backoffs from the central stack due to contention, it will try to exchange values in an elimination array, an array implementation consisting of lockfree exchangers.
+When a thread backoffs from the central stack due to contention, it will try to exchange values in an elimination array, an array implementation consisting of lock-free exchangers.
 A lock-free exchanger is an object that provides a way for two threads to exchange values.
 When two threads meet in a lock-free exchanger an event occurs which is referred to as a collision.
 If both colliding threads perform opposite operations (one is a pop and the other a push), the popping thread returns the pusher’s value and the pushing